ef1301/csci127-assignments/exam_02/README.md

 EMily Fang
-encode does not work for all cases
+encode does not work for all cases except one